cardeol/jquery-jcombo/README.md

 <b>onChange:</b> Event triggered when the parent select has changed.

-<b>onLoad:</b> This event is triggered when the data is loaded for the first time.
+<b>onLoad:</b> This event is executed when the data is loaded for the first time.